Up to 60% off sofas & mattresses — limited‑time deals.

 Is small-move service enough for a single heavy couch?

-Often, yes—if the scope matches the job.
-When the move is truly “one big item plus a few extras,” small-move coverage can be the most efficient option without paying for a full relocation.
+Often, yes, as long as the scope matches the job.
+When the move is truly one heavy couch plus a few extras, small-move coverage can be more efficient than booking a full relocation.

 Previous post